RocketLeagueMapmaking/RL-docs/docs/essential/05_project_setup.md

   * **Each individual custom map should live inside a folder within `{UDK Folder}\UDKGame\Content\Maps\`**
   * In addition to these folders, I highly highly recommend making two Windows File Explorer shortcuts, or bookmarking these locations
     * One that points to `{CookedPCConsole}`
     * One that points to the Steam Workshop folder for Rocket League.
-This may be found in the Steam install location (the first half of `{CookedPCConsole}`), but instead of `\rocketleague\` it will be `\workshop\content\252950\`.
+This may be found in the Steam install location (the first half of `{CookedPCConsole}`), but instead of `\common\` it will be `\workshop\content\252950\`.
 Each downloaded map has a custom identifier in here, and it can be incredibly valuable to open them up in UDK and see how things are made.
     * Keep these within the `\Maps\` folder

 * Within `C:\UDK\` I also have a folder named `Assets`.
 This is where I keep Blender projects, exported meshes, custom textures, screenshots, and whatever else (each within a categorized folder) that I might want to have easy access to.